kin-labs/rewards-engine/current-valid-spend-guidelines.md

 9.9 A User must be able to unsubscribe from a Subscription at any time without further obligation to pay.

+10. **Module Requirements**

+10.1  A User must voluntarily initiate a Module, which by way of example may occur by watching an advertisement, filling out a survey or being prompted to purchase KIN with fiat currency.

+10.2  The total aggregate KIN sent to a User by his/her use of the Module must not be greater than the amount of KIN the Developer received through the Module for the equivalent operation.

+10.3  If the Developer can edit the Module code or is involved in the Module's development, then the Developer must ensure that each operation of the Module does not reward KIN at a rate greater than 3.00x the revenue generated (Example: A Module can pay at most $0.03 worth of Kin for an ad generating $0.01 of revenue).
+While Modules are tested at the time of being whitelisted, Developers must report Modules which are not compliant.

+10.4  Modules must not be duplicated within an Application.

+10.5  A User cannot initiate  multiple Modules by a single action.

 **SECTION C - PROCESS FOR HANDLING VIOLATIONS**

-10. **Reporting a breach**
+**Reporting a breach

-A breach of these KRE Transaction Guidelines can be reported by creating a new issue on Github: https://github.com/kinecosystem/rewards-engine/issues (a "Report").
-The title of the report must contain "KRE Violation" as well as the name of the Application.
+A breach of these KRE Transaction Guidelines can be reported by creating a new issue on Github: https://github.com/kinecosystem/rewards-engine/issues (a "**Report**").
+The title of the report should contain "KRE Violation" as well as the name of the Application.
 In the report, please reference the specific rule(s) breached along with reasonable evidence.

-11. **Decision making process**
+**Decision making process**

 11.1.
-If we reasonably believe that your Application is in breach of these KRE Transaction Guidelines or that there is a case to answer in the Report:

-(a) we will provide notice to you; and

-(b) we will withhold any payments your Application is due to receive from the KRE while we investigate and until a final decision is made.

-11.2 Within 14 days from the date the Report is posted, the Kin Community Council will review the Report and the Application and determine whether the alleged breach of the KRE Transaction Guidelines is substantiated:

-(a) if the breach is substantiated: the matter will be referred to the Kin Foundation for the final decision;

-(b) if the breach is not substantiated: the Report will be closed.
-Any payments that were withheld from the Application during this period will be released in full.
+If the Application has a case to answer in a Report, we will notify the Developer.
+The decision making process is set out in the [KRE Transaction Guidelines Violation Procedure](https://github.com/kinecosystem/rewards-engine/blob/master/KRE%20Transaction%20Guidelines%20Procedure.pdf).

-11.3 No delay in making a decision, or any Application remedying the breach in the intervening period will act as a waiver or impede the decision making process.
+11.2  If there is any delay in making a decision, or the Application remedies the breach before the decision is made this will not act as a waiver or impede the decision making process.

-12. **Developer is in violation**
+**Developer is in violation**

 12.1.
-If we determine that your Application breached the KRE Transaction Guidelines:

-(a) we will provide notice to you;

-(b) we may suspended your Application from receiving all payments from the KRE (if we are already withholding your payments, you will be deemed to be suspended from the date we began withholding these payments);
+If it is determined that the Application breached the KRE Transaction Guidelines the Application may be suspended from receiving all KRE Rewards.
+If we are already withholding your KRE Rewards, the Application will deemed to be suspended from the date we began withholding these payments.

-(c) we may additionally provide steps you need to take to remedy the breach however we are not obliged to give you the option to remedy the breach

-12.2 any payments that would have been paid to you during the period of the suspension will instead be added to the KRE Carryover pool for use in the remainder of the current calendar year.
+12.2 Any KRE Rewards that would have been paid to the Developer during the period of the suspension will instead be added to the KRE Carryover pool for use in the remainder of the current calendar year by the remaining eligible KRE participants.

-12.3 Repeated or a serious breach of these KRE Transaction Guidelines may result in your permanent ban from the KRE.
+12.3 Repeated or a serious breach of these KRE Transaction Guidelines may result in a permanent ban from the KRE.

 12.4 Any suspension may be instated, lifted or reinstated at our sole discretion and subject to any conditions we see fit.

-13 **Remedying a breach**
-If you have breached these KRE Transaction Guidelines:
+**Rectifying a breach of the KRE Transaction Guidelines**

-13.1 we may permit you to remedy the breach where it is capable of remedy by providing an updated version of the Application in each app store it is available evidencing that the Application is no longer in breach of these KRE Transaction Guidelines;
+13.1 The Developer may be offered the opportunity to rectify the breach and if so this will be satisfied by providing an updated version of the Application in each App Store it is available evidencing that the Application is no longer in breach of these KRE Transaction Guidelines.

-13.2 any payouts from the KRE that the Application would have received during the period the Application was suspended from payouts will not be re-credited.
+13.2 Any KRE Rewards that the Application would have received during the period the Application was suspended from receiving KRE Rewards will not be re-credited.

-**SECTION D – PROHIBITED TRANSACTIONS**

-The following are Prohibited Transactions for the purposes of the KRE.
-An Application which contains any Prohibited Transaction will be excluded from payouts from the KRE.

-14. A Transaction or series of Transactions where:

-14.1 you have credited a User an amount of KIN, only to force the User to pay all or part of the credited KIN back to you;  or

-14.2 the purpose of the Transaction or series of Transactions appears, in our view, designed to manufacture the number of Spend Transactions on behalf of Users within your Application.